(As Amended July 30, 2021)

 Section 3.
 Eligibility to Serve; Composition of the Board.

-(a) Any Member in good standing who is a Corporate Member, Honorary Member, or Designated Member shall be eligible to serve on the Board of Governors.
+(a) Any Designated Member in good standing who is a Corporate Member, Honorary Member, or Consultant Member shall be eligible to serve on the Board of Governors.

 (b) No more than five consultants may serve on the Board simultaneously, provided there are members eligible and willing to serve whose election or appointment is consistent with this limitation.
 However, except as provided in subsection (c), this limitation shall not prevent a Governor who becomes a consultant while serving on the Board from completing his or her term of office.

 (c) At no time shall there be more than one (1) person from any one business on the Board of Governors.
 If a change in the employment affiliation of any Governor results in a violation of this limitation, or if a Governor accepts employment which disqualifies him or her from membership in the Institute, or if a Governor becomes ineligible to hold office due to a lack or loss of designation which is a condition of his or her eligibility to serve, such Governor’s position on the Board shall immediately become vacant.